penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 ![sqli](/img/posts/sqli/sqli-source.png)

-As you can see the web app queries the users table, for a given ID value, which is provided by the user and is not validated.
+As you can see the web app queries the users table, for a given ID value, which is provided by the user and is not sanitized.
 Then the results are being iterated and returned to the client.

 First let's use the web app to query for user the id 1: